Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

  - Taken the Z Axis screw out completely and reinstalled it
  - Grease Z rod

+ ### layers shifting on LCD during print
+ #### Symptoms
+ - prints look like they have been sliced / cut and moved onto another part of the build plate
+ - Checking the photon file reveals no problems ( use photonFileValidator )

+ #### Causes and fixes
+ - LCD or mainboard defact - perform 'dry run' and use timelapse camera to check if the LCD shifts during print.
+ - UNCONFIRMED FIX - Suggest contact Anycubic with evidence of issue first. check all cables are tight, Update Firmware.

 ## Error codes
 #### M_11820
 Machine will randomly freeze during print and display error, Z does not retract, fan stays on.